sprucehealth/twimulator/README.md

 A Twilio simulator/emulator for testing Twilio voice applications locally without making real API calls or incurring costs.

+## Status
+⚠️ This repository is in active development and may not be ready for use.

 ## Features

 - **Full TwiML Support**: Execute TwiML verbs including Say, Play, Pause, Gather, Dial, Record, Enqueue, Redirect, and Hangup